 A little about how we got where we are today. . . .

-Sidestreet Bannerworks began life in 1976, when we (Marc Horovitz and wife Barb) opened a graphic-design studio.
+Sidestreet Bannerworks began life in 1976, when we (Marc Horovitz and my wife Barb) opened a graphic-design studio.
 The company specialized in architectural graphics in textiles -- banners (hence the odd company name).

 In 1979, after a life-changing trip to Great Britain and Europe, we began importing small scale, live-steam locomotives into the US.
 Thus, the Light Railway Division of Sidestreet Bannerworks was born.
 We sold the engines via mail order to people all over the country.
 In 1982 a company newsletter, the Sidestreet Banner, was started, to keep our products in front of our customers.